Publish Date - December 12th, 2021|

 I enjoy taking courses on many different digital platforms, with Udemy being one of my favorite.
 To date, I’ve completed at least 15 Udemy courses, which varied from coding to digital marketing to Agile project management.

 While I’ve learned many skills, I’ve also been able to upskill in Agile, front-end development, and Excel.
 I also have a university degree and a college diploma, so I have some context when it comes to exams and courses.
 Here’s my journey to get the PMI-ACP certification from the Project Management Institute (PMI), and the foundation of this journey is two Udemy courses!!
+I’ve also written guides on web development udemy courses and PMP udemy courses if you’re interested in learning more about them!

 Now that the formalities have been completed, let’s cut to the chase.